da-sie/openai-assistant/README.md

 $files = $assistant->getOpenAIFiles();
 ```

-The returned array contains detailed information about each file:
+The returned array contains detailed information about each file.

 ### Updating Assistant Knowledge